 You have probably heard the phrase “dress for success”.
 Well, when you work from home, that phrase may not necessarily apply – but that does not mean you should not arm yourself with all the tools you need to succeed.
-Setting up a comfortable, and functional, home office is one of the most important steps you can take when you make the decision to start your own business and work from home, because your surroundings and environment often affect your mood and level of productivity.
+Setting up a comfortable, and functional, home office is one of the most important steps you can take when you make the decision to start your own business and work from home as customer service, because your surroundings and environment often affect your mood and level of productivity.

 So…what are some of the most important things to keep in mind when you are going to work from home?